 However, drinking coffee and other caffeinated drinks post-surgery can hinder the healing of your cuts and stitches, prolonging your post-op recovery.
 If you want to enjoy the effects of your cosmetic procedures as soon as possible, avoiding caffeinated drinks a couple of weeks after surgery may help to do to this.

-So why does caffeine slows the fast wound healing?
+why caffeine does slows the fast wound healing?
 A study in 2014, which was published in the International Wound Journal, revealed how caffeine interferes with fast wound healing.

 The researchers looked into the relationship of caffeine intake and the process called epithelialization – the process, which occurs when dermal cells in the skin spread over the surface of the wound to create a covering of new tissue.